compbiozurich/UZH-BIO390/pages/_course-days/2019-12-10-Alex-H-Wagner.md

 annotation models, "crowd" sourcing and knowledge ecosystem integration as well as computational tools and APIs can overcome the limitations of singular resources.

-Another part of the lecture will touch upon the problem of ambiguous variant representations and how a new effort of the Global Alliance for Genomics and Health ([GA4GH](https://ga4gh.org)) atttempts to solve this problem.
+Another part of the lecture will touch upon the problem of ambiguous variant representations and how a new "Genomic Knowledge Standards" effort of the Global Alliance for Genomics and Health ([GA4GH](https://ga4gh.org)) attempts to solve this problem.

 ## Genome Data & Privacy